natar-io/Papart-examples/README.md

 Current version of Processing: 3.2.3 .
 Any higher version of Processing 3 should work.
 Processing 2, and 1 are not supported anymore.

 Download list:
-* [PapARt library](http://jiii.fr/papart/libraries/PapARt-default.tgz): PapARt.
-Special version for [Kinect](http://jiii.fr/papart/libraries/PapARt-kinect.tgz), [RealSense](http://jiii.fr/papart/libraries/PapARt-realsense.tgz), [PapartHardware2](http://jiii.fr/papart/libraries/PapARt-hardware2.tgz), and [PapartHardware3](http://jiii.fr/papart/libraries/PapARt-hardware3.tgz).
+* [PapARt library](http://jiii.fr/papart/libraries/PapARt-default.tgz), or [Library with examples](http://jiii.fr/papart/libraries/PapARt-withExamples.tgz), or special version for  [Kinect](http://jiii.fr/papart/libraries/PapARt-kinect.tgz), [RealSense](http://jiii.fr/papart/libraries/PapARt-realsense.tgz), [PapartHardware2](http://jiii.fr/papart/libraries/PapARt-hardware2.tgz), and [PapartHardware3](http://jiii.fr/papart/libraries/PapARt-hardware3.tgz).
-* [smaller libs](http://jiii.fr/papart/libraries/libraries.zip): a collection of libraries for math, network, 3D, and GUI.  toxiclibs, processingTUIO, oscP5, GuiModes, skatolo, peasycam, reflections.
+* [smaller libs](http://jiii.fr/papart/libraries/libraries.zip): a collection of libraries for math, network, 3D, and GUI.
+It includes well known Processing libraries: PeasyCam, OSCP5, Video, Toxiclibs.
+And custom ones: SVGExtended, ProcessingTUIO, Skatolo, GuiModes, and Reflections.
 * JavaCV, for your platform [Windows](http://jiii.fr/papart/libraries/javacv-windows-x86_64.tgz), [Linux x86_64](http://jiii.fr/papart/libraries/javacv-linux-x86_64.tgz).

 Unpack and install all the libraries to your sketchbook/library directory.
 Follow this [guide](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library) if you are not sure how to install a library.